Rogshivam/Operations-Manager-task-manager-/README.md

 ## Support

-For support and questions, please open an issue in the repository or contact the development team.
+For support and questions, please open an issue in the repository or contact the developmer.